creepto/cryptoportfolio/README.md

 # Crypto Portfolio

-This repo contains 3 separate apps that use the [CoinGecko API](https://www.coingecko.com/en/api) to retrieve the current values of your coins.
+This repo contains 3 separate code bases that use the [CoinGecko API](https://www.coingecko.com/en/api) to retrieve the current values of your coins.
 It's meant for education purposes only - **these are by no means a complete/tested product**.

 ## Usage